-The motivation for choosing the Epilepsy Society as beneficiary of our charity work this year came from the one of the firm’s auctioneers and valuers, Edward Taxil-Webber, following the sudden death in 2017 of Clare Mackmin, a close personal friend.
+The motivation for choosing the Epilepsy Society as beneficiary of our charity work came from the one of the firm’s auctioneers and valuers, Edward Taxil-Webber, following the sudden death in 2017 of Clare Mackmin, a close personal friend.
 Clare was born and brought up in Long Stratton and later lived in Wortham.
 She died from complications following an epileptic seizure.

 Auctioneer Edward Taxil-Webber

 “Clare was loved by so many people and her untimely death has affected us all.
 She was a young woman in the early months of married life, pregnant with her first child.
 I had been Best Man at her wedding to Paul Mackmin.
 Shortly after Clare died, midway through last year, Paul, a small group of close friends and I, launched The Clare Collection as a means for friends and family to network together for a series of charity fundraising events.